Pythagorean Theorem Calculator

 4. Click Calculate to find the missing side plus area, perimeter, and all interior angles.

-5. Copy the URL to share your result — the link auto-fills the inputs and calculates on load.
+5. Copy the URL to share your result.
+The link auto-fills the inputs and calculates on load.

 Frequently Asked Questions